REV23Docs/rev23-cloudapp-docs/docs/settings/templates/designer.md

 - **Require Minor Signature**: If checked, the form will require a signature from the minor, in addition to the parent/guardian signature.

 - **Show Medical Conditions**: If checked, the medical conditions table will be shown on the generated document.
-This does not control whether they are display to the customer in Kiosk.
+This does not control whether they are displayed to the customer in Kiosk.

 <a name="age-requirements"></a>
 #### Age Requirements